Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Interventions to Identify Factors Behind Stratification

-\paragraph{Lowering success probabilities reduces but does not remove stratification.} At first glance, biases developed during exploration may be a result of high success rates, where exploration is not necessary to do well.
-To test this hypothesis and widen the range of problems we consider, we replicated the experiment with reduced success rates of 0.1 for all candidate-job pairs.
-Due to cost constraints, we excluded reasoning models.
-As shown in Figure \ref{fig:si_interventions}, this encouraged more exploration and produced less stratified outcomes, with more pronounced reductions using CoT.
+At first glance, biases developed during exploration may be a result of high success rates, where exploration is not necessary to do well.
+To test this hypothesis and increase the coverage of our experiments, we ran the experiment with reduced success rates of 0.1 for all candidate-job pairs.
+We excluded reasoning models due to cost.
+As shown in Table \ref{tab:si_prob_interventions}, this encouraged more exploration and produced less stratified outcomes, with more pronounced reductions using CoT.
 Notably, for Llama 4 Maverick, direct prompting resulted in biased allocations (mean SI = 1.23), whereas CoT drastically reduced this tendency (mean SI = 0.31).
 However, only GPT-4o's direct assignments and Claude 4 Sonnet's CoT assignments had SIs below the random threshold, indicating that success rates are not the only factor behind stratification.
-These tests with lower success rates show that more challenging environments can partially offset formation of premature biases, but at the cost of being artificial---raising the question of how naturalistic difficulties would push models to structure allocations.
+These tests with lower success rates show that more challenging environments can partially offset bias formation, but at the cost of being artificial---raising the question of how naturalistic difficulties would push models to structure allocations.

 \paragraph{Using realistic job-wise success probabilities limits these stratification reductions.} We follow the previous intervention with a variant that assigns job success probabilities equal to the LLM's elicited prior.
 Conducted using the fairest model in the $p=0.1$ setting (GPT-4o), we set success probabilities for each job by asking the LLM what percentage of the general population would succeed in the role.
 These values ranged from 6--87\%, with each of the four job types (high/low warmth $\times$ high/low competence) following a different distribution.
 See Appendix \ref{app:elicitation_prompts} for prompts and job success probabilities.
 With these new probabilities, GPT-4o's allocations were no longer close to fair random assignment, with SIs of 0.82 for direct and 0.60 for CoT.
 While stratification did decrease from the $p=0.9$ condition, GPT-4o was unable to replicate the ideal levels it attained in the $p=0.1$ setting, suggesting that LLMs remain likely to stratify in real-world settings.